7.5 MAMA Operation and Feasibility Considerations

 NUV-MAMA dark rate to return to the previous operational range of between 0.0009 and 0.0017 counts/pix/s within about a month of the STIS recovery after SM4.

 NUV-MAMAas high as 0.016 counts/pix/s (Figure 7.20).
 As was the case before SM4, the dark current shows short time scale variations that depend exponentially on the detector temperature, with the overall level also varying on longer time scales.
 However, for the new component of the dark current, the decay time-scale appears to be much longer than the one to two weeks previously seen.
 Initially the excess dark current appeared to be declining with an e-folding time of about 100 days; however over subsequent months, the rate of decline has continued to slow.
 By mid-2010 the dark rate was fluctuating between about 0.0025 and 0.0042 counts/pix/s, and it appears that additional significant declines will take years rather than months.
 For planning purposes and the STIS ETCs, we will adopt a mean

-NUV-MAMAdark current of 0.0022 counts/pix/s for mid-Cycle 30 (April 2023).
-Updates on the current state of the dark current will be posted on the STIS MAMA dark monitor pages.
+NUV-MAMAdark current of 0.0022 counts/pix/s for mid-Cycle 31 (April 2024).
+Updates on the current state of the dark current are posted on the STIS MAMA dark monitor pages.